Skip to content

 Reference: See Access Requests Guide for delegated administration with UMRS roles.

-Scoped Administrators have permissions limited to specific resources:
+Delegated Admins have permissions limited to specific resources:

 Scope-Based Permissions:

-• ADMIN_SCOPE.users: User management only
+• admin::users:*: User management only

-• ADMIN_SCOPE.groups: Group management only
+• admin::groups:*: Group management only

-• ADMIN_SCOPE.clients: Application management only
+• admin::clients:*: Application management only

-• ADMIN_SCOPE.providers: Identity provider management only
+• admin::providers:*: Identity provider management only

 Delegated Administration (UMRS):